Hispanic and Latino Americans: Elections 2024–Present

 The COVID-19 pandemic caused a temporary decline in immigration to the U.S., but as restrictions have eased, immigration has surged, particularly from Latin America and parts of Asia.
 Currently, Chinese, Indians, and Filipinos are the three largest Asian ethnic groups immigrating to the United States.
 Asians in the U.S. are a highly diverse group that is growing fast.
 Asian immigrants constitute 6% of the United States population and are estimated to rise to 10% by 2050.
 In 2023, border encounters reached record highs, driven by a combination of economic instability, violence, and natural disasters in countries like Venezuela, Honduras, and El Salvador.
 Additionally, the U.S. has seen an influx of refugees from conflict-ridden regions, including Afghanistan, Syria, and Ukraine, as ongoing wars and political instability continue to displace millions.
 Additionally, ideological factors played a significant role, particularly among Cuban and Puerto Rican communities, in response to the backlash following a comedian's offensive remark at a Trump rally, where Puerto Rico was described as an "island of garbage".

 Despite these gains for the GOP, the Democratic Party retains a substantial advantage, particularly among younger, urban, and more progressive Hispanic voters.
 As Professor Carl Tobias of the University of Richmond noted, Trump's hardline stance on immigration resonated more with some Latino voters than the approach advocated by Vice President Kamala Harris.
 This trend was especially evident in areas along the Mexican-American border and communities affected by recent immigration patterns.
+In the 2025 election, the Democratic Party regained support from Hispanic voters, as some expressed frustration during and after the 2024 election with Trump's handling of the economy and ICE's aggressive deportations under his administration.